Kinyang (reptile): Description

-It is noted in the type description that although subtle, the differences between Kinyang mabokoensis and Kinyang tchernovi are very consistently observed.
+It is noted in the type description that although subtle, the differences between Kinyang mabokoensis and Kinyang tchernovi are consistently observed.
 Notably, the type species has wider supratemporal fenestrae, while K. tchernovi has fenestrae that are more elongated.
 Although the proportions of the fenestrae may change during growth, Brochu and colleagues argue that this is not a deciding factor here, as K. tchernovi preserves skulls both larger and smaller than the K. mabokoensis holotype preserving the same fenestrae proportions.
 Taphonomic distortion is also ruled out as only one of these skulls suffered from crushing.
 The opening of the nares also differs.
 In Kinyang mabokoensis, the nares open upwards, while they open more towards the front in Kinyang tchernovi.